tmuxinator/tmuxinator/README.md

 ## Shorthand

-You can also use this shorthand alias to execute tor
+You can also use this shorthand alias for tmuxinator

-    $ tor [command/project_name]
+    $ mux [command/project_name]

 This will fire up tmux with all the tabs you configured.